duvall3/rat-pac/user/README_collab.md

 ### Commands

-The commands in the macro are as follows, where `event` is the event number:
+Invoking the macro will automatically draw the detector geometry.
+The commands to draw the particle tracks for a given event are as follows, where `event` is the event number:

 ```cpp
 drawTracks( <event> )